Have you heard of a Media Release Agreement?

 A Media Release Agreement or a Media Release Form is a legal contract or a legally binding document that allows you to have the right to use someone’s personal intellectual property in your business.

-The Media Release Form must be signed by the releaser on or before participating in the event to avoid legal liability.
+The releaser must sign the Media Release Form on or before participating in the event to avoid legal liability.

-Having a Media Release Form signed is essential because this way, you are getting permission from the other person to use their personal intellectual property without getting into any legal trouble!
+Having a Media Release Form signed is essential because you get permission from the other person to use their intellectual property without getting into any legal trouble!

-- Think of a Media Release contract like a General Release agreement where the other party is releasing you from legal claims and can’t sue you for using their personal intellectual property.
+- Think of a Media Release contract like a General Release agreement where the other party releases you from legal claims and can’t sue you for using their intellectual property.

 Let’s go over that.

-What is Personal Intellectual Property and how is it released in a Media Release form?
+What is Personal Intellectual Property in a Media Release Agreement?

-Personal Intellectual property could be anything like someone’s name, photos, videos, and audios, and more!
+Personal Intellectual property could be anything like someone’s name, photos, videos, audio, and more!

-It could also be testimonials from other people that you use in your business marketing.
+It could also be testimonials from others you use in your business marketing.

-In a Media Release Form, the owner of this personal intellectual property or any other intellectual property you are using transfers the legal rights to you.
+In a Media Release Form, the owner of the personal intellectual property or any other intellectual property you use transfers the intellectual property rights to you to use.

-This allows you to safely and legally use their media without owing them money or royalties.
+This allows you to safely and legally use their released media without owing them money or royalties.

-Sometimes, as part of your negotiations, you will compensate the other person for giving you these legal rights to use their intellectual property and that would all be included in this media release form.
+Sometimes, as part of your negotiations, you will compensate the other person for giving you these legal rights to use their intellectual property.
+All of that would be included in this media release form.

 Different Names for a Media Release Agreement